Diagnosis

 Make a list of:

-• Symptoms you've noticed in your baby, including any that may seem unrelated to the reason for which you scheduled the appointment.
+• Symptoms you've noticed in your baby, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began.

-• Key personal information, such as whether your baby goes to child care or has otherwise been exposed to someone with a common cold.
-Include how many colds your baby has had, how long they lasted and whether your baby is exposed to secondhand smoke.
-It might help to make a note on your calendar the day you realize your baby has a cold.
+• Key personal information, such as whether your baby goes to child care or has been around someone with a common cold.
+Include how many colds your baby has had and how long they lasted.
+Note whether your baby is around someone who smokes.

-• All medications, vitamins or supplements your baby is taking, including dosages.
+• All medicines, vitamins or supplements your baby takes, including doses.

-For a common cold, some questions to ask the doctor include:
+For a common cold, some questions to ask include:

 • What is likely causing my baby's symptoms?